Skip to content

 Clock

 Defines the clock base, i.e. the time period after which the counter value gets increased automatically.
-Can be
+It can be:

 1ms = 10⁻³sec